 Every retreatant has the opportunity to contribute to the smooth and efficient running of the retreat by doing some small job every day.
 You will have the opportunity to sign up for your “yogi job” on arrival.

 All the retreats organized are completely non-profit.
-However, due to generous Dana we are able to offer partial scholarships for retreats.
-This is to ensure no one is denied an opportunity to practice.
+However, over the years, due to accumulated funds and generous dana, PIMG is able to offer several partial scholarships for retreats.
+The intent of the Scholarship is to ensure that a yogi is not denied the opportunity of attending our retreats due to financial hardship.

 Held at Jhana Grove